GESCHICHTE Antiques & Flea Markets in Japan

 Otakara Antique Market at Osaki Shrine — Tochigi

 Located north of Tokyo in Tochigi , the Otakara Antique Market is held on the second Sunday of every month (the third Saturday in November) from 8 a.m. to sundown features a range of old antiques and kimonos.
 Recommended for those looking for a scenic trip outside of Tokyo.

 Taking place on the grounds of the ancient Kogane Shrine, which was first built in 135 A.D, this antique market features valuable goods such as ceramics and kimonos.
 Held the 9th of each month and from December 31 to January 3 from 5 a.m. to 4 p.m.

 Conveniently located adjacent to Nagoya 's central Sakae district, this antique fair takes place on the grounds of the city's famous Osu Kannon Temple.
 You'll come across pottery, swords, armor, coins and other trinkets that would delight any collector.
 Held all day on the 18th and 28th of the month.

 This flea market takes place on the grounds of a UNESCO World Heritage Site, making for a particularly incredible backdrop for your shopping.
 Browse a wide selection of pottery, art and plants, and enjoy a bite to eat at one of several food stalls.
 As the market takes place in part to commemorate the death of the monk who founded the sect, you will likely witness various religious customs as you go about your shopping.
 Held on the 21st of each month from morning to dusk, so opening hours vary by season.

-Kitano Tenmangu Shrine Antique Market — Kyoto
+Kitano Tenmangu Shrine Street Market — Kyoto